When using the Customizer is not enough - Create a child theme from your installed themes and customize styles, templates, functions and more.

 You have to load a child theme from the Parent/Child tab for the preview to display.
 This can also happen when your WP_CONTENT_URL is different than $bloginfo('site_url').
 Ajax cannot make cross-domain requests by default.
 Check that your Settings > General > "WordPress Address (URL)" value is correct.
 (Often caused by missing "www" in the domain.)

-You can make any manual changes you wish to the stylesheet.
-Just make sure you import the revised stylesheet using the Parent/Child panel or the Configurator will overwrite your changes the next time you use it.
+You can make any manual customizations you wish to the stylesheet.
+Just make sure you import the revised stylesheet using the Parent/Child panel or the Configurator will overwrite your customizations the next time you use it.
 Just follow the steps as usual but select the "Use Existing Child Theme" radio button as the "Child Theme" option.
 The Configurator will automatically update its internal data from the new stylesheet.

 You can add queries and selectors using the "Raw CSS" textarea on the Query/Selector tab.
 See Query/Selector, above.

 We always recommend relying on good cascading design over global overrides.
-To that end, you have ability to change the load order of child theme styles by entering a value in the "Order" field.
-And yes, you can now set rules as important by checking the "!" box next to each input.
+To that end, you have ability to change the load order of child theme custom styles by entering a value in the "Order" field.
+And yes, you can now set properties as important by checking the "!" box next to each input.
 Please use judiciously.

-The Child Theme Configurator uses a standardized syntax for gradients and only supports two-color gradients without intermediate stops.
+Child Theme Configurator uses a standardized syntax for gradients and only supports two-color gradients without intermediate stops.
 The inputs consist of origin (e.g., top, left, 135deg, etc.), start color and end color.
 The browser-specific syntax is generated automatically when you save these values.
 See Caveats, below, for more information.

 The short answer is to use a responsive Parent Theme.
 Some common characteristics of responsive design are: